Five groups that classify all living things

 There are nearly 30 different species of porcupine found in their native habitats around the world.
 The porcupine can vary in size from a tiny 1 kg porcupine in South America to the enormous 10 kg porcupine in Africa.
 Porcupines tend to be brown and grey in colour, but some of the rarer porcupine species can be found in white.

 The sharp, needle-like quills of the porcupine are about 7 cm long and can be detached very easily.
 The attacker of a porcupine can easily end up with sharp quills in their skin which are venomous and very difficult (not to mention painful) to extract.
-It has been known for large predators be die as a result of the quills of the porcupine, generally from infection.
+It has been known for large predators to die as a result of the quills of the porcupine, generally from infection.

 Porcupines are very vocal during mating season and the gestation period is about 7 months, when only one porcupine pup is born.
 Newborn porcupine pups weigh around 450 g and are about 25 cm (10 inches) long.
 The young porcupines are not born with functional quills as they are soft and take time to harden.
 The porcupine pup will stay with its mother for about 6 months.